mytardis/mytardis/docs/users/sftp.rst

 .. _add-ssh-key:

-Adding an public SSH key to MyTardis
+Adding a public SSH key to MyTardis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To register a public key in MyTardis: